Symmetry breaking and ascending in the magnetic kagome metal FeGe: Raman tensor analysis

-The Raman selection rules for the $C_{2h}$ point group in a single-domain sample indicate that $XX$, $YY$, and $XY$ polarization geometries probe the $A_{g}$, $A_{g}$, and $B_{g}$ symmetry excitations, respectively~[Table~\ref{SymmetryAnalysiSoD2h}].
+The Raman selection rules for the $C_{2h}$ point group in a single-domain sample indicate that $XX$, $YY$, and $XY$ polarization geometries probe the $A_{g}$, $A_{g}$, and $B_{g}$ symmetry excitations, respectively~(Table~\ref{SymmetryAnalysiSoD2h}).

-Since the monoclinic lattice distortion is about $3\times 10^{-4}$ at room temperature in the AFM phase (Fig.~\ref{Fig2_AFM}(e)), the anisotropy of the Raman tensor elements would be tiny.
-We thus get $p \sim r$ and $u \sim w$.
-According to Eq.~\ref{scattering_geometryC2h}, $RR$ mainly probes the $A_g$ symmetry excitations while $RL$ mainly probes the $B_{g}$ symmetry excitations.
+Since the monoclinic lattice distortion is about $3\times 10^{-4}$ at room temperature in the AFM phase [Fig.~\ref{Fig2_AFM}(g)], the anisotropy of the Raman tensor elements would be tiny.
+We thus obtain $p \sim r$ and $u \sim w$.
+According to Eq.~(\ref{scattering_geometryC2h}), $RR$ mainly probes the $A_g$ symmetry excitations while $RL$ mainly probes the $B_{g}$ symmetry excitations.

 In the case of $p \sim r$ and $u \sim w$, the decomposition rule recovers to the $D_{6h}$ case shown in Table~\ref{decompositionD6h}.
-The two modes in-between 160 and 162\cm-1 can be separated using the decomposition rules shown in Table~\ref{decompositionD6h}.
-As we show in Fig.~\ref{decomposition_320K}, a broader peak at around 160\,\cm-1 in the $XX-RL/2$ channel and a sharper mode at 162\,\cm-1 in the $RL/2$ channel can be clearly seen, while there is barely any phonon intensity in $XY-RL/2$ channel.
-The application of the decomposition rule according to the point group $D_{6h}$ for FeGe additionally confirm that the AFM monoclinic phase only slightly deviates from the hexagonal lattice.
+The two modes in between 160 and 162\cm-1 can be separated using the decomposition rules shown in Table~\ref{decompositionD6h}.
+As we show in Fig.~\ref{decomposition_320K}, a broader peak at around 160\,\cm-1 in the $XX-RL/2$ channel and a sharper mode at 162\,\cm-1 in the $RL/2$ channel can be clearly seen, while there is barely any phonon intensity in the $XY-RL/2$ channel.
+The application of the decomposition rule according to the point group $D_{6h}$ for FeGe additionally confirms that the AFM monoclinic phase only slightly deviates from the hexagonal lattice.